imsoumya18/upsc_bot/README.md

 **CURRENTLY, THE BOT IS SENDING THE HINDU DAILY, VISION IAS & NEXT IAS CURRENT AFFAIRS MONTHLY AUTOMATICALLY WITHOUT THE NEED OF ANY COMMAND @8:00 AM IST TO SOME SPECIFIC CHANNELS WHICH ARE ENROLLED.
 TO ENROLL YOUR CHANNEL FOR THIS AUTOMATIC SCHEDULE, TYPE `--add_hindu`, `--add_vision`, `--add_next`, `--add_insights` FOR THE HINDU, VISION IAS, NEXT IAS, INSIGHTS IAS RESPECTIVELY.**

+**`We value your privacy.
+Our bot reads messages for functionality but does not store any messages within or outside of Discord.
+Your data remains secure and confidential, and we do not share it with third parties.
+Any collected anonymous data is used solely to improve our bot.
+By using the bot, you agree to this policy.
+We prioritize data protection and transparency.
+If you have concerns, please contact us.`**

 ### 🔗 To add the bot to your server, click [here.](https://discord.com/api/oauth2/authorize?client_id=842376092505473074&permissions=534723950656&scope=bot)

 ### 🎯 Server count: `100+`